 The role of the coach is crucial.
 The most important individual in the Rally Cap Programme is the coach.
 The coach is the person the players look at for instruction, encouragement and inspiration.
 The assistant coaches, as well as the parents, take their cues from the coach.
 Therefore, the success of the programme is dependent on the coaches embracing our goals and working to achieve them.

 There are five basic components to the Rally Cap Programme: throwing, receiving, hitting, base running and general knowledge.
-Based on the skill level at testing and coloured cap will be given out.
-White for beginners, grey, black, green, blue and red.
+Based on the skill level at testing, caps will be given out.

 The Rally Cap runs on Tuesday nights.
 Information booklets will be given to the coaches to help guide them through the programme.
-Testing is usually done two time throughout the summer.
+Testing is usually done two times throughout the summer.

 For more information: